InterContinental Maldives Maamunagau Resort

 The lagoon-side reef edge runs along the property's full perimeter with the over-water villa boardwalk extending into the lagoon from both the main resort and The Retreat configurations.
 Lagoon clarity reads at the central-Raa standard with seasonal variability through the southwest monsoon window.

-Critique: the small-island footprint compresses the layout, and the buggy-circulation pattern between sub-properties is the trade-off for the family-plus-adults booking flexibility.
-For travellers prioritising single-side-of-the-island intimacy without sub-property division, the boutique alternatives sit ahead; the configuration is the right answer specifically for the mixed-party booking it was designed around.
+Critique: the small-island footprint compresses the layout, and the buggy ride between the two sides is the trade-off for the family-plus-adults flexibility.
+For travellers who want single-island intimacy without the split, the boutique alternatives sit ahead; this layout earns its keep specifically for the mixed-party booking it was built around.

 Who it's for

-- Multi-generational parties wanting both family-friendly and adults-only access in the same trip.
-The main resort handles the family booking flow with the kids' programme, the family-villa configurations, and the principal dining cadence; The Retreat handles the adults-only privacy brief at the far end of the island with its own dedicated pavilion.
-A family of six can book the main resort while the grandparents or older couples book The Retreat for the same week without cross-contamination.
+- Multi-generational parties who want both family-friendly and adults-only access on one trip.
+The main resort runs the family side, with the kids' programme, the family villas, and the principal dining; The Retreat covers the adults-only privacy brief at the far end of the island with its own pavilion.
+A family of six can take the main resort while the grandparents or an older couple book The Retreat for the same week without ever tripping over each other.

 - IHG loyalty travellers (IHG One Rewards).
-The property is the brand's Maldivian flagship; the point-redemption math and the cross-property status benefits at the InterContinental tier deliver structurally distinctive value for IHG portfolio guests.
+This is the brand's Maldivian flagship, so the points-redemption math and the InterContinental-tier status benefits carry real value for IHG regulars.

-- Families with school-age children on multi-week stays.
-The Planet Trekkers kids' programme runs at the IHG group depth with structured daily activities; the family-villa configurations support the multi-child stay; the property's open-water lagoon side offers the standard reef-snorkel programme.
+- Families with school-age children on longer stays.
+The Planet Trekkers kids' programme runs at full IHG depth with structured daily activities, the family villas hold multi-child parties, and the lagoon side carries the standard reef-snorkel programme.

-- Travellers wanting the 35-minute seaplane transfer rather than the longer 45-minute Raa routings.
-The Maamunagau seaplane window sits at the operationally smoothest end of the Raa transfer set; international arrivals at Velana before 15:00 connect the same day.
+- Travellers who want the 35-minute seaplane rather than the longer 45-minute Raa hops.
+Maamunagau sits at the smooth end of the Raa transfer set; arrive at Velana before 15:00 and you connect the same day.

 Who it isn't for

-- Travellers wanting LVMH or Aman-tier service polish.
-The IHG chain-luxury operational standard is consistent and well-trained, but the Maison cadence at [Cheval Blanc Randheli in Noonu](/resorts/cheval-blanc-randheli) sits at a clear tier above.
+- Travellers after LVMH or Aman-grade service polish.
+The IHG chain-luxury standard is consistent and well-drilled, but the Maison cadence at Cheval Blanc Randheli in Noonu sits a clear tier above.

-- Couples wanting Soneva-tier audited sustainability reporting.
-The IHG Green Engage framework applies and the property runs the standard premium operational measures, but the published-impact-report cadence does not match the [Soneva audited framework](/resorts/soneva-fushi).
+- Couples who want Soneva-grade audited sustainability reporting.
+The IHG Green Engage framework applies and the property runs the standard premium measures, but its published-impact-report cadence does not match the Soneva audited one.

-- Travellers wanting boutique-scale exclusivity at the under-fifty-villa bracket.
-The 81-villa inventory runs at the mid-scale chain-luxury size; for genuine boutique intimacy, the [Noku Maldives 50-villa configuration](/resorts/noku-maldives) sits ahead on the boutique axis.
+- Travellers wanting boutique-scale seclusion in the under-fifty-villa bracket.
+The 81-villa count puts Maamunagau at mid-scale chain-luxury size; for genuine boutique intimacy, the 50-villa Noku Maldives sits ahead.

-- Dive-primary travellers building the trip around a specialist programme.
-Raa's reef condition is genuinely strong and the on-property dive operation runs competently, but the dive-specialist properties sit elsewhere; [Six Senses Laamu](/resorts/six-senses-laamu) is the country's dive-led answer.
+- Dive-primary travellers building a trip around a specialist programme.
+Raa's reefs are genuinely strong and the on-property dive operation runs competently, but the dive specialists sit elsewhere; Six Senses Laamu is the country's dive-led answer.

 The villas